Mississippi sees drastic one-day uptick in new COVID cases

 JACKSON, Miss.
 (AP) — The Mississippi Department of Health announced 1,092 new cases of coronavirus Thursday, the highest numbers seen in the state since the pandemic began.

 The highest single-day increase prior to Thursday was reported on Tuesday, when the state notched 611 new cases.
-State Health Officer Dr. Thomas Dobbs told The Associated Press then he feared the state was experiencing a surge.
+State Health Officer Dr. Thomas Dobbs warned Thursday of continuing days of increases if people do not take social distancing and mask-wearing seriously.

-“It’s not a joke," Dobbs said.
-"Really bad things are going to happen.”
+“If we’re not careful, Mississippi is going to look like New York at the height of the pandemic,” Dobbs said at a press briefing.
+“We can stick our head in the sand and try to find excuses so that we don’t have to modify our behaviors, but it doesn't change the truth.
+The truth is, there’s a lot of COVID out there, it’s killing people, it’s going to kill a lot of people and it’s going to stress out our healthcare system.”

 States across the South from Florida to Texas are reporting a spike in cases.
 The number of new coronavirus cases per day in the U.S. stood near an all-time high Thursday at more than 34,000.